 As a short background story, it’s worth noting that ever since I started working from home back in 2008, I also started gaining weight at an incredible pace.
 Two years later I was a bubble of fat at 116 KGs (255 lbs) which is a lot for my height of 1.82m (5.9).

 Fortunately, I realized that I had to lose weight fast.
 Unfortunately, I didn’t really have the will to do it and it was a slow, frustrating process.
-It took me three years of trying and quitting and I am finally to a bit more normal weight at 90 kilos (198 lbs).
+It took me three years of trying and failing, of ups and downs, of highs and relative-lows… but now I am finally to a bit more normal weight at 90 kilos (198 lbs).
 Last month I was at 92.
 Last month I started going to the gym.

-And this brings us to a new thing: motivating.
+And this brings us to a new thing: motivation.
 Initially, I thought that going to the gym will be demoralizing for me: a chunk of fat surrounded by all those fit bodies… but it wasn’t like this, on the contrary!
 Seeing those fit bodies (and some that looked worse than mine) worked as extra motivation for me: to look like the fit ones and never to look like the unfit ones.
 EVER.

-And finally, two more quick reasons: first, the equipment at the gym beats the non-existant one at my home and second, I sure am taking a nice break from the air of my home, I rest my eyes, I take my mind away from work and I actually change scenery which is extremely important after so many years of working at home and finding less and less reasons to go out and meet people.
+And finally, two more quick reasons: first, the equipment at the gym beats the non-existent one at my home and second, I sure am taking a nice break from the air of my home, I rest my eyes, I take my mind away from work and I actually change scenery which is extremely important after so many years of working at home and finding less and less reasons to go out and meet people.

-What do you think, though?
+But what do you think, though?
 Do you prefer going to the gym or working out at home or jogging?